vcwebio/conteco.kafka_connect.sasl/README.md

 # `kafka_connect.tocloud` - ContEco

-Confluent Kafka Connect to cloud image, with configuration changes.
+Confluent Kafka Connect image, with SASL authentication.
 See `conteco.docs.overview` for more information on the ContEco ecosystem.

 ## Configuration Changes